Buffy fans support Charisma Carpenter as she calls out ‘problematic’ season of Angel

 Buffy fans are supporting Charisma Carpenter after her criticism of spin-off show Angel.

-The actor, who played Cordelia Chase in each series, shared her view on the series after being tagged into a Twitter post depicting an old photo of actor Matthew Perry and his mother, Suzanne.
+The actor, who played Cordelia Chase in both series, shared her view on the spin-off after being tagged into a Twitter post depicting an old photo of actor Matthew Perry and his mother, Suzanne.

-The Twiterr user drew a comparison between Perry’s mother and Carpenter, writing: “Here we have #MatthewPerry with his mother #CharismaCarpenter.”
+The Twiter user drew a comparison between Perry’s mother and Carpenter, writing: “Here we have #MatthewPerry with his mother #CharismaCarpenter.”

 The actor was referencing two things: one, Perry’s recent comments about the Matrix and John Wick actor Reeves in his memoir.